stefanes/PSGraphite/README.md

 ## Authentication

 For use with e.g. Grafana Cloud you must have an account to access the API.
-A _API Key_ fror Grafana can be generated at <https://grafana.com/orgs/[user-name]/api-keys>.
+Access tokens (_API Keys_) for Grafana can be generated at <https://grafana.com/orgs/[your-user-name]/api-keys>.

 To authenticate, pass the generated access token using the `-AccessToken` parameter with each call or set the `GRAPHITE_ACCESS_TOKEN` environment variable: